dcox79/AVD-Admin-Scripts/README.md

-# Teams Cache Clearing Scripts for Azure Virtual Desktop
+# AVD Administration Scripts

-This repository contains PowerShell scripts to help resolve common Microsoft Teams issues in Azure Virtual Desktop (AVD) environments, particularly focusing on microphone and camera access problems that can be resolved by clearing the Teams cache.
+This repository contains PowerShell scripts for managing and troubleshooting Azure Virtual Desktop (AVD) environments, with a focus on common administrative tasks and user experience improvements.

-## Scripts
+## Scripts Overview

+### Teams Management Scripts

-### 1. clearTeamsCache.ps1
+#### 1. clearTeamsCache.ps1
 A script that runs locally on a user's session to clear the Teams cache.

 **Features:**